Southclaws/ScavengeSurvive/README.md

 ## Development

-The gamemode is written in a modular fashion, borrowing a lot of concepts from object-oriented programming.
-The "World" scripts are separated and can be completely replaced for a new map.
+Development of this project is only advised to experienced users of the Pawn language or other languages.
+The development environment is rather specific and requires quite a bit of existing software knowledge such as makefiles, dependency management and Docker (if on Windows).

-I encourage people to play around with this code, create a new map and put loot spawns in it or completely mod it into a new gamemode, I would love to see what creations are made!
+That being said, I encourage people to play around with this code, create a new map and put loot spawns in it or completely mod it into a new gamemode, I would love to see what creations are made!
 Please publish all bug fixes in order to benefit everyone.

+### Pre-Requisites

+- GNU Make - You can install Git For Windows to get this on Windows, it's pretty standard on Linux
+- Git - You should have acquired the project via `git clone` anyway, if not I highly advise it so you can easily stay up to date
+- sampctl - You can download this from my GitHub - it's a tool for aiding the development and management process of SA:MP servers
+- Patience - This is not a simple project, you have been warned.
+I do not have time to provide tech-support so please do not contact me asking me for help compiling the project (sorry!)

+### Dependencies

+To get the dependencies, run `make dependencies` - this will also run on every build, just to keep things up to date.
+I try to keep the code compatible with the HEADs of dependencies.
+You can download them manually but that would be a pain.

+### `pawncc` on System `PATH` Environment Variable

+Make sure `pawncc` is available as a command - if you do not know how to do this then Google is your friend!
+I recommend Zeex' compiler on Linux but the default compiler will do just fine on Windows.

+### Compile!

+If you're just developing, run `make dev-windows`/`make dev-linux` to run a fast build.
+YMMV but it takes around 30 seconds on my machine.

+When you deploy, run `make prod-windows`/`make prod-linux` and this will push all the limits for various entities up pretty high.

 ### Don't Be Selfish